freemo/apex/index.md

-In the end we hope to provide a standard which supports the current APRS network and paradigm while still expanding it and improving it to make the network more resiliant to emergency and more useful during normal operation as well.
+In the end we hope to provide a standard which supports the current APRS network and paradigm while still expanding it and improving it to make the network more resiliant for emergency use as well as during normal operation.

 # Goals